Up to 50% off sofas & mattresses — limited‑time deals.

 • Deep-seat loungers who want maximum sprawl

-• Anyone chasing an ultra-plush sink-in sensation
+• Anyone chasing an ultra-plush sink-in feel

 Pros & Cons: